 We test the food ingredients in sample products produced in our food pilot plant.
 Any changes to products during storage are measured in storage tests and using a trained sensory panel.

 Raw materials we use include seeds of leguminous plants, cereals, pseudo-cereals, and oil seeds.
 Secondary materials from the food industry that have hitherto only been partially utilized such as press cake from oil mills, bran from cereal mills, and materials from the processing of fruit and vegetables also contain high-quality components that we recover as functional ingredients.
+We transfer our knowledge of producing plant-based food ingredients to other alternative raw materials such as fungi (mushroom mycelium), algae or insects.

-In order to maximize the utilization of the raw materials in a sustainable way we develop integrated processing concepts that enable the recovery of several fractions.
+In order to maximize the utilization of the raw materials in a sustainable way we develop holistic processing concepts that enable the recovery of several fractions.
 Secondary materials that arise (extraction residues, permeates, process water) are where possible returned to the manufacturing process via cascade systems and suitable recycling concepts.
 This enables economically viable processes with high product yields to be realized.

 The utilization of sustainable raw materials means we are making a contribution to safeguarding the world's food needs.
 The production of healthy and safe foods is central in all our development work.